 Whether you are just starting your first online store or are a veteran, there are a few things you should examine as part of your marketing to grow sales.
+According to statistics, global retail eCommerce sales will reach $3.45T in 2019.
 Online shopping is growing fast, but so is the competition so you need to keep one step ahead – running to stand still.

 Below are 3 practices to use to help boost sales.

 If your shopping cart has flexible templates, you’ll have a great advantage over many of your competitors.
 When looking for shopping cart software, you want to have a product that offers templates that are both visually appealing and easy to navigate for the customer, as well as easy to change.

 Visitors make their initial impressions in under 10 seconds.
 If they see something ugly or the site doesn’t look professional, they’ll be gone.
 Navigation is important for your visitors – you want to make it as easy for your visitor to find what they are looking for, shop for clearance or sale items, find the right sizes, colors, or styles.

 Make sure that the buy now buttons, view cart buttons, and up-sell products on your site are always in a location on the page that is natural for a shopper to find when wanting to check out.
 You want to make your visitors' buying experience as smooth and effortless as possible.
 Make sure you test your design on a few friends.
 Everyone will tell you how easy it is to use, but watching people use it will be eye-opening.

 Shopping cart systems such as Volusion, allow you to add a “Live Chat”.
 If someone has a question, you can answer immediately and even offer additional help or sales tips.
 Not only Live Chat help boost your conversion rate, but it also increases customer relationships.